7vschmitt/veraschmitt/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
 - Natural Language Processing
-- Privacy Engineering
+- Usable Privacy
+- Ethics of Artificial Intelligence

 # Education to show in About widget
 education: